-As a Photographer you will fascinated and intrigued by the world around, seeing infinite opportunities for that perfect photographic composition.
+As a photographer you will be fascinated and intrigued by the world around you, seeing infinite opportunities for that perfect photographic composition.
 The course aims to develop the students' practical knowledge in photography, including technical aspects of photography and photo editing software.
 Alongside practical work students will research photographers as part of the contextual studies element of the course.

-- · Gain understanding and knowledge of how the camera works and the manual settings. - Experiment with a range of techniques and processes, including manual and digital editing of photographs - · Choose your own concept for the extended individual photography project - Extensive photography equipment to use and borrow (we do recommend students have their own DSLR camera, but the department do have some which can be lent out if needed) - Have your work display in an exhibition - · Part of a career path into a wide range of art and design orientated industries
+- Gain understanding and knowledge of how the camera works and the manual settings. - Experiment with a range of techniques and processes, including manual and digital editing of photographs - Choose your own concept for the extended individual photography project - Extensive photography equipment to use and borrow (we do recommend students have their own DSLR camera, but the department do have some which can be loaned if needed) - Have your work display in an exhibition - Part of a career path into a wide range of art and design orientated industries

-In year 12 students will complete a series of tasks based around technical aspects of digital photography and using a DSLR camera.
+In Year 12 students will complete an AS-Level qualification.
+This is 100% Coursework/portfolio of work based on a series of tasks around technical aspects of digital photography and using a DSLR camera.
 Students will use manual settings on their camera, including shutter speed and aperture settings, to help achieve particular types of photographic imagery.
 In the Spring of Year 12 students begin to investigate an aspect of the course which they wish to explore further.
-By the end of Year 12 students will decide upon their chosen line of enquiry for their individual extended project, the bulk of which will be carried out in Year 13, which includes a written essay to accompany their practical work.
-The Externally Set Assignment is received in February of Year 13, when students choose from a selection of different starting points, complete planning and preparation on this theme, culminating in a 15 hour controlled assessment in April/May.
+By the end of Year 12 students will decide upon their chosen line of enquiry for their individual extended project, the bulk of which will be carried out in Year 13 which includes a written essay to accompany their practical work.
+Students work towards a full A level in Year 13 and will complete a portfolio of work as well as an ESA.
+The Externally Set Assignment is received in February of Year 13.
+Students choose from a selection of different starting points, complete planning and preparation on this theme, culminating in a 15 hour controlled assessment in April/May.

-The Photography A Level can lead on to a Foundation Course in Art and Design or a University Degree in a variety of photography related subjects degree courses and subsequent careers, such as graphic designer, magazine features editor, medical illustrator, photographer, press photographer, television camera operator.
+The Photography A Level can lead on to a Foundation Course in Art and Design or a University Degree in a variety of photography related subject degree courses and subsequent careers, such as: graphic designer, magazine features editor, medical illustrator, photographer, press photographer, television camera operator.
 The transferable skills gained from studying Photography are the ability to develop individual ideas and collaborate with others, strong observational, research and analytical skills, creative problem solving, the ability to learn from criticism and be objective about your work, an openness to new influences and concepts.